-To avoid unnecessary stress related to paying back your credit cards, here’s a step-by-step approach to pay back credit card debt, rebuild your credit score and regain your financial health.
+Worried about your Christmas spending and how to pay off your credit card bills in January?
+Here is our step-by-step guide to help you pay off credit card debt, rebuild your credit score and regain your financial health.

+It's better to pay off the most expensive debt first.
 Paying down the debt on your highest interest credit card should be your top priority.
-This only makes sense because you will save more money by repaying the costliest debt than any other.
+This makes sense because you will save more money by repaying the costliest debt than any other.

 You might also be able to manage your debts and reduce interest with a balance transfer credit card.
 Read our guide on the topic to see if this is a good option for you.

-To permanently reduce your debt, review your spending history.
+When you have a lot of credit cards it can be difficult to keep track of them.
 Check to see whether you really need multiple credit cards.
-If not, surrender the high-interest cards after you have paid back all your dues on it.
+If not, surrender the high-interest cards after you have paid back the debt on it.